mikerochip/addressables-training-manual/README.md

 *For each AssetGroup Foo:*

 1. BundlePath = Foo.LoadPath (**the LoadPath references a Profile var**) + Foo.Name + a hash value
-1. Convert the AssetGroup into a bundle (or bundles!) depending on the settings of the AssetGroups' AssetGroupSchemas
+2. Convert the AssetGroup into a bundle (or bundles!) depending on the settings of the AssetGroups' AssetGroupSchemas
-1. Write the bundles to disk using BundlePath
+3. Write the bundles to disk using BundlePath
-1. Write the BundlePath into the content catalog
+4. Write the BundlePath into the content catalog

-Honestly, I simplified this a bit.
+I simplified this a bit.
 It's a bit more complex because AssetGroups don't reference profile variables directly.
 They reference AssetGroupSchemas, which reference profile variables.

 # Settings